Pre-tour cartoons of Wilde as aesthetic, and even in this case androgynous, helped to established a curiosity to see him.

 Wilde arrives in San Francisco.

 Wilde usually stayed at the best hotel in town.
-San Francisco was no exception.
+In San Francisco it was the best in the world.

 Wilde was not the only curiosity in America in 1882— a certain elephant came under Oscar’s aesthetic influence.